klagan/sample-multitenancy/readme.md

 - [ ] put secrets into keyvault
 - [ ] use same source for webapi details in 'inmemorywebapioptions' - they are independent but need to be in sync
 - [x] ~~user secrets not being loaded at runtime~~
+- [ ] parameterise docker build/run with environment variable
+- [ ] inmemorywebrepository search by tenant and parameterise from environment variables

 ## Getting started